BePalm89/BePalmPlan-Events/README.md

 # BePalmPlan-Events

-This project includes backend, with `node.js`, `express` and frontend with `vanilla javascript`.
+This project is a fullstack project.
+The BE is done with `node.js`, `express` and `mongoDB` and frontend with `vanilla javascript`.
 The topic is Event and Attendee Management.
 There is:

-- **landing page** that show what the user can do with the application, like search event by topic or location, filter the event byt some categories like travel, art or technology.
+- **landing page**: that shows what the user can do with the application, like search event by location or categories like travel, art or technology.
-- **register page** where the user can register to the application
+- **register page**: the user can register to the application entering a username, email, password and chose and avatar
-- **login page** where the user can login inside the application
+- **login page**: the user can login in the application using email and password
-- **home page** where the user can see the list of the events, can add favorite events and can search the event based on the topic or location, also can create new event
+- **home page**: the user can see the list of events, can add and remove favorite events and can search the event based on the topic, location, categories and time, the user can also create new event
+- create event page\*\*: the logged user can create an event, choosing the title, description, category, location, date and image
-- **my event page** where the user can see which favorite or attend event has saved, and which event had created, the user can also modify or delete his/her created event
+- **my event page**: the user can see which favorite or attend event has saved, and which event had created.
-- **detail page of the event** where the user can see the details of an event and choose to attend to it
+- **detail page of the event**: the user can see the details of an event and choose to attend to it, if the logged user is the one that had created the event can also edit and delete the event.

 ### Acceptance criteria: